For all media enquiries, please contact us using the form below and we will come back to you as soon as possible – usually within 24 business hours.

 Please find below the top questions asked by readers with answers below.
 Please do not hesitate to get in touch if you wish other questions answered

 1. Why did you decide to write Down the Rabbit Hole?

 When I first went Down the Blockchain Rabbit Hole in very early 2015, I had to work out what was going on - the painful way.
 Blockchain-based technology is complex and has been in the domain of the uber-geek.
 As a business person, it took me a long time to truly get to grips with it.
 I waded through technical video after technical video, podcast after podcast, and talked to people in the space – just trying to make sense of it all.
 The technology, once you understand it, is amazing and I thought – I wish there had been an easier way of doing this.
-Having already written two books and seven film scripts I thought – let’s make this technology accessible for even non-technical people to understand what is going on.
+Having already written two books and seven film scripts I thought – let’s make this technology easily accessible for even the most die-hard technophobes to understand what is going on.

 2. Why did you call the book Down the Rabbit Hole ?

 From beginning to end the process of writing the book was about 15 months.
 It was made easier by the fact that I was regularly writing articles on the Blockchain prior to finalising my first draft.
 This meant I had already done extensive research as part of my process for writing articles on the blockchain.